ElectricalGang

 What is a Strain Gauge?

-Definition: A stress gauge is one of the stress gauges used in the field of geotechnical engineering to measure stress on different structures.
-Strain Gauge has a register that is used to measure the stress of any object.
+A stress gauge is one of the stress gauges used in the field of geotechnical engineering to measure stress on different structures.
+A strain Gauge has a register that is used to measure the stress of any object.
 The time when an external force is applied to anything.
 Due to this force, a change in the shape of the object is recorded.
 Both shrink or expand in shape are called stresses.
 Which is measured with the help of this Strain Gauge.

 When an object loses its original shape, it lengthens or shrinks.
 Or become smaller or become wider.
 This results in a change in its end-to-end resistance.
 The strain gauge is sensitive to small changes in the geometry of the object.
 The amount of refreshing stress can be calculated to measure the change in resistance of the object.
 The change value of resistance is usually very low and to understand this a small change strain gauge has a long thin metal belt.